Available 24/7 • More Than 32 Years Experience • Serving Louisville and Lexington

 Like any car accident, crashes from distracted driving can lead to severe or even catastrophic injuries for both passengers and drivers.
 These can include:

-The attorneys at Wilt Injury Lawyers work with your doctors to understand just how your injuries are affecting your life – physically, emotionally, and financially.
-We want to ensure you secure the financial compensation to which you are entitled.
+The attorneys at Wilt Injury Lawyers work with your doctors to understand how your injuries affect your life – physically, emotionally, and financially.
+We want to ensure you secure the financial compensation you are entitled to.

-After suffering injuries in a distracted driving accident, it is crucial you detail every physical and financial loss you experienced, including those you expect to suffer in the future.
+After suffering injuries in a distracted driving accident, you must detail every physical and financial loss you experienced, including those you expect to suffer in the future.

-We work to secure compensation for your medical expenses (now and in the future), lost wages and future loss of income, and property damage.
-More importantly, we also work for compensation for those losses that have nothing to do with money.
+We work to secure compensation for your medical expenses (now and in the future), lost wages, future income loss, and property damage.
+More importantly, we also work for compensation for losses that have nothing to do with money.
 This includes pain and suffering, mental anguish, and loss of enjoyment of life, to name just a few.

-Our Kentucky attorneys can explain more about the specific damages to which you may be entitled in a personal consultation.
+Our Kentucky attorneys can explain more about the specific damages you may be entitled to in a personal consultation.

 Do you have a distracted driving accident attorney near me?